 Now in its 4th edition, this is the quintessential book for non-designers.
 I have recommended it over the years to many non-designers (including my copywriter husband).

-See all of my recommended branding, marketing, and work-life books on Bookshop.org.
+Need more recommendations?
+See my top picks for branding, marketing, and work-life books on Bookshop.org.

-I’m an affiliate for Bookshop.org so I may receive a commission if you purchase from the links on this page.
+I’m an affiliate for Bookshop.org and Blinkist so I may receive a commission if you purchase from the links on this page.

 Want more branding and marketing tips and resources for your nonprofit, association, or other mission-focused organization?
 Join my monthly email list—plus get my free Nonprofit Branding Checklist.